Magdeburg Cathedral: 20th and 21st centuries

 In 1901 a steam heating was installed.
-It needed one railway car with coal to made a temperature from 57,2 °F = 14 °C in winter.
-Ernst Röver build a new main organ with pneumatic key and stop action, 3 manuals and 100 stops in 1906.
+In winter a whole railway car with coal was necessary to heat the church up to 57,2 °F = 14 °C. Ernst Röver build a new main organ with pneumatic keys and stop action, three manuals and a hundred stops in 1906.

 The frequent Allied bombings of World War II completely destroyed the windows of the cathedral.
-During the heaviest bomb attacks on January 16, 1945, some vaults were destroyed.
-In February or March 1945 one firebomb from a deep flying attack hit the cathedral on the west facade between the towers, destroying the facade and the Röver-organ.
-Fortunately, the fire brigades were able to extinguish the flames on the roof structures in time, so damage to the cathedral was only moderate.
-Also the steam heating was destroyed in WW II and to now not rebuilt.
-The cathedral was opened again in 1955, and a new organ with mechanical action and 37 stops from Alexander Schuke Orgelbau was installed over the "Paradies door" in 1969.
+During the heaviest bomb attacks on 16 January 1945, some vaults were destroyed.
+In February or March 1945 a firebomb hit the cathedral between the west towers, destroying the facade and the Röver organ.
+Fire brigades were able to extinguish the flames on the roof structures in time, so damage to the cathedral was only moderate.
+The steam heating was also destroyed, but wasn't repaired after the war.
+The cathedral was opened again in 1955, and a new organ with mechanical action and 37 stops from Schuke Orgelbau was installed above the "Paradiestür" in 1969.

-With the end of World War II and the establishment of the communist-led German Democratic Republic in 1949, Magdeburg fell under Soviet control and the ownership of the cathedral to the GDR.
+With the end of World War II and the eastern part of Germany comprising Magdeburg falling under Soviet control, the communist-led German Democratic Republic was established in 1949.
 Communist leaders tried to suppress religion as a potential threat to communist doctrine, thus being active in church was a social disadvantage.
 The eradication of religion could not be accomplished, however, and weekly peace prayers were held in the cathedral beginning in 1983 in front of the Magdeburger Ehrenmal, a sculpture by Ernst Barlach.
 This led to the famous Monday demonstrations of 1989 (similar to those in Leipzig), which played a significant role in the German reunification process.